 Parents and pupils receive a welcome pack that explains the routines of the day and the organisation of the curriculum.
 Please also read our 'Early Years Policy' document which explains our ethos and organisation for you and your child, in Reception.
 Order forms for school uniform are also included as well as school dinner menus.

 Your child's first year at school is called Reception; then they move on to Year 1, Year 2 and so on until they complete Year 6 prior to transfer to their next school.
-The children then move onto secondary school with the majority going to Ringmer Community College, Seaford Head or Lewes Priory, this is dependent on where they live.
+The children then move onto secondary school with the majority going to King's Academy Ringmer, Seaford Head or Lewes Priory, this is dependent on where they live.
 We have regular liaison meetings and other contact to ensure a smooth transfer to Key Stage 3.
 Pupils also have opportunities to use other resources at the college, suitable for the primary curriculum and take part in workshops and master classes for mathematics, science and design technology, attended with pupils from other local primary schools.
-Organisation Our classes or learning zones are currently organised as follows: